borgwang/reinforce_py/algorithms/DQN/README.md

 Double DQN is also implemented.
 Pass a --double=True argument to enable Double DQN.
 Since the CartPole task is easy to solve, Double DQN actually produce very little effect.

 ## CartPole
 In CartPole, a pole is attached by an un-actuated joint to a cart, which move along a track.
 The agent contrl the cart by moving left or right in order to ballance the pole.
+More about CartPole see [OpenAI wiki](https://github.com/openai/gym/wiki/CartPole-v0)

 <img src="https://github.com/borgwang/reinforce_py/raw/master/images/cartpole.png" width = "256" height = "200" alt="CartPole" align=center />